Jehan16/Event-Management-System/README.md

-Here's a concise README file for your project:

----

 # Event Management System

 This is a robust **Event Management System** built with **React** (frontend) and **.NET Core** (backend), using **PostgreSQL** as the database.